Las Vegas, Speakeasies

 He will escort you through a large door and down a dark hallway, past a barrel of cocaine (ok, it was probably a prop, but we didn’t ask), around a corner beyond the sombrero wearing skeleton (see, he asked about that barrel and white bricks) and through a second metal door.

-The room is fantastically decorated in a very Hispanic symbolism style.
+Hispanic symbolism fantastically decorates the room in a completely stylish way.
 There’s a wall of prayer candles, a large mural of Frieda Kahlo lookalike, sponge textured walls, you will definitely feel like hanging out for a while.

 There are margaritas, naturally, and some crazy themed cocktails.
 We had the Border Patrol Shot served in a hollowed-out shotgun shell.
 One our neighbors at the next table had: Disco Shit, a shot served with a cardboard square of “party favors” (in reality its powdered sugar lined out like cocaine lines), it was hysterical to watch.